-Uganda currently faces three major development challenges which are likely to affect the economic gains made in the country over the past two decades:
+Uganda currently faces three major development challenges that are likely to affect the economic gains made in the country over the past two decades:

 - The high fertility rate and an increasing population is a significant challenge, with the number of the unemployed young people increasing rapidly.
-The dependency burden associated with a young populations continues to affects all aspect of social-economic and political development
+The dependency burden associated with a young population continues to affect all aspects of social-economic and political development.

-- The influx of refugees around the Great Lakes region following the growing civil strife in Somalia, Congo and South Sudan poses a threat to the current population, in terms of disease spread and economic distortions, as the government battles to meets its international obligations to accommodate the increasing numbers of refugees
+- The influx of refugees around the Great Lakes region following the growing civil strife in Somalia, Congo and South Sudan poses a threat to the current population.
+The spreading of disease and economic distortions are challenges, as the government battles to meet its international obligations to accommodate the increasing number of refugees.

 Our areas of focus

-Since 1990, FXB has been working with children in vulnerable households in five districts (Kampala, Kyenjojo, Luweero, Wakiso, and Nakaseke) of Central and Western Uganda.
+Since 1990, FXB has been working with children in vulnerable households in five districts of Central and Western Uganda: Kampala, Kyenjojo, Luweero, Wakiso and Nakaseke.

-FXB currently has one FXBVillage program in Maganjo Parish, Nabweru Sub County, Wakiso District.
-Also FXB runs an economic-strengthening project for orphans and vulnerable children caregivers called “SCORE”, which services 461 families in Ssisa Parish Wakiso District and Kawempe Division, Kampala District, as well as a project in collaboration with StrongMind that aims to grant access to mental health services for about 300 people.
+FXB currently leads two FXBVillage programs in Maganjo Parish and in Iganga.
+FXB also runs an economic-strengthening project for orphans and vulnerable children caregivers called SCORE, which services 461 families in Ssisa Parish, Wakiso District, and Kawempe Division, Kampala District, as well as a project in collaboration with StrongMind that aims to grant access to mental health services for about 300 people.

 Our future plans

-- Uplift 80 families above the poverty line by the end of the Maganjo Project in 2015
+- Bring 160 families above the poverty line by the end of the two FXBVillage Programs.

-- Establish more than 30 Village Loan and Saving Associations in Wakiso and Kampala District with fully functioning registered bank accounts
+- Establish more than 30 Village Loan and Saving Associations in the Wakiso and Kampala Districts with fully functioning registered bank accounts.

-- Enable more than 50 out of school adolescent youth, mostly girls, to acquire entrepreneurial skills and start up micro businesses to reduce their vulnerability
+- Enable more than 70 out-of-school adolescent youth, mostly girls, to acquire entrepreneurial skills and start-up microbusinesses to reduce their vulnerability.

 - Treat more than 1,000 people suffering from depression linked to poverty, violence and the horrors of war, HIV/AIDS and other illnesses to improve their quality of life.